-Selling and administrative costs for the year ended April 30, 2001, increased by \$3.5 million (67%).
+Selling and administrative costs for the year ended April 30, 2001, increased by \$3.5 million (67%) over fiscal 2000.
 Of this increase, \$1.4 million is attributable to expenses incurred by Gillam-FEI.
-Of the remaining \$2.1 million, \$875,000 is attributable to increased personnel costs, including accruals for bonuses as a result of improved profit margins and \$825,000 relates to increased selling costs and travel expenses, as the Company seeks to continue the expansion of its world-wide commercial markets.
+The remaining \$2.1 million is attributable to increased personnel costs, including accruals for bonuses as a result of improved profit margins and increased selling costs and travel expenses, as the Company seeks to continue the expansion of its world-wide commercial markets.
 In addition, the Company incurred legal fees related to the insurance recovery and litigation settlement, and administrative expenses related to the Company's establishment of a manufacturing facility in China.